MilanStaffehl/TNG-Cluster-paper/README.md

   contain classes that are responsible for doing the bulk of the work: They load, process and plot data, all in one.
-The scripts inside the `scripts` directory do little more than instantiate one of these processor classes and call their methods in the desired order to produce the desired output.
+The scripts inside the `scripts` directory do little more than instantiate one of these processor classes and call their methods in the correct order to produce the desired output.
-  Wherever possible, re-usable code is factored out of these classes into the `src` directory.
+  Wherever possible, re-usable code is factored out of these classes into the `src` directory or the base processor class.

 Alongside these directories tracked by the VC, the install script will also create directories that will be populated by the Python and/or batch scripts: